 - England has seen old Renault Zoe batteries be broken up and supplied in dishwasher-size units by company Powervault.
 They will also be charged by solar power, and determine when it’s best to use electricity from the grid, or when it’s best to use this stored-up green power.

 7-Eleven convenience stores

-7-Eleven – the convenience stores in Japan – will be supplied with Lithium-ion battery modules from old Prius hybrids.
+7-Eleven – the convenience stores in America and now Japan – will be supplied with Lithium-ion battery modules from old Prius hybrids.
 These will gather power from solar panels, and this can then power electronic equipment in-store such as the drink coolers and grill machines.

 Build a ‘smart island’